 How To Prevent Pet Urine Damaging Your Carpets

-Your carpets can take more than their fair share of abuse in the form of mud, dirt, grime, and staining such that carpet cleaning is needed to get them back looking as they should, and to prevent further damage to them and reducing their lifetime.
+Your carpets can take more than their fair share of abuse, including mud, dirt, grime, and staining.
+Carpet cleaning is needed to get them back looking as they should, prevent further damage, and reduce their lifetime.

 If an accident should occur try to soak up as much as you can immediately but do not rub the carpet as this simply spreads the urine.
 Instead, blot it up using absorbent paper towels.
 Once it is soaked up, use mild carpet cleaner to remove any stains which might have been created.